caoccao/Javet/docs/tutorial/memory_management.rst

 Aggressive GC
 -------------

-Just get ``V8Runtime`` from Javet engine pool that aggressively sends GC notification to idle engine in daemon thread.
-There is no performance overhead because:
+Just get ``V8Runtime`` from Javet engine pool that aggressively sends GC notification when an engine is being released back to engine pool.

-* The engine performs GC when it is idle in a dedicated thread.
-* Javet engine pool is lock free so that the GC doesn't affect other worker threads.

-Of course, this behavior can be turned off by calling ``JavetEngineConfig.setAutoSendGCNotification(false)``.
+This behavior can be turned off by calling ``JavetEngineConfig.setAutoSendGCNotification(false)``.

 [`Home <../../README.rst>`_] [`Tutorial <index.rst>`_]